 And so, the goal is to transition as many doctors as we can from group three to group two where they feel like they are now empowered enough to do something about it.

 Katrina Ubell: That's so good.
 I mean, there's so much learned helplessness with weight loss as well.
-It's just like everything I've done doesn't work, I'm not happy where I'm at, but why even bother trying?
+It's just like everything

 And I love how you explain — I mean, I don't love that those dogs are shocked because it is so sad.